 Removing allergens is important to supporting good gut and overall health.
 Many foods can trigger allergic responses in people, an inflammatory process that could make symptoms of MS worse.

 Epstein says as you journey to find the best diet for you and your symptoms, there’s a few things you can do to improve results:

-— Food journaling.
+— Keep a food journal.
 For two weeks or so before you make any major dietary changes, write down everything you eat, portion sizes, timing of meals and any and all symptoms you may experience.
 This can help you pinpoint specific foods that are causing problems.

-— Elimination diet.
+— Try an elimination diet.
 After a period of observation, you can begin an elimination diet that takes out all the potential allergens or foods you may have sensitivities to.
 Then, add them back in one at a time so you can determine which foods are problematic.

-— Vitamin D testing.
+— Get your vitamin D levels tested.
 Epstein adds that you should have your vitamin D levels assessed “and daily supplementation initiated as soon as possible” no matter what the level.
 “Vitamin D supplementation is a universal must for MS patients as vitamin D” reduces inflammation in the central nervous system.